vindarel/abelujo/doc/dev/webscraping.rst

 It's on the command line only and is still a work in progress.

-The ods (or csv) file can be of two forms:
+The ods (or csv) file can be of these forms:

+- it has a row with an "isbn" and "quantity" columns (this is the easiest and most precise way)

 - it has a row containing the name of the columns.
 In that case, it must have a "title" column or a "isbn" one.